atom/atom/README.md

 Atom is only available for 64-bit Linux systems.

 Configure your distribution's package manager to install and update Atom by following the [Linux installation instructions](https://flight-manual.atom.io/getting-started/sections/installing-atom/#platform-linux) in the Flight Manual.
 You will also find instructions on how to install Atom's official Linux packages without using a package repository, though you will not get automatic updates after installing Atom this way.

 ### Archive extraction

 An archive is available for people who don't want to install `atom` as root.

 This version enables you to install multiple Atom versions in parallel.
-It has been built on Ubuntu 64-bit, but should be compatible with other Linux distributions.
+It has been built on Ubuntu 64-bit, but it should be compatible with other Linux distributions.

 1. Install dependencies (on Ubuntu): `sudo apt install git gconf2 gconf-service libgtk2.0-0 libudev1 libgcrypt20 libnotify4 libxtst6 libnss3 python gvfs-bin xdg-utils libcap2`
 2. Download `atom-amd64.tar.gz` from the [Atom releases page](https://github.com/atom/atom/releases/latest).